Ultimate Guide on 8 Parts of a Faucet: Names, Functions & Diagram

 Mount

-These are the supply lines of the cold & hot water to the body of the faucet.
+These are the supply lines of the cold & hot water to the faucet’s body.

 Read More-